waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Type Display Error:** In battle, my Golbat ECHO (Poison/Flying) was incorrectly displayed as a GHOST type.
 My Lapras NEPTUNE (Water/Ice) was also displayed as GHOST and NORMAL type.

 ## V. Current Hypotheses
-- **Pokemon Mansion Hypothesis (Attempt 1):** The Cinnabar Gym is locked or inaccessible.
+- **Pokemon Mansion Hypothesis (Attempt 2):** The Cinnabar Gym is locked or inaccessible.
 The key or event to unlock it is hidden within the Pokémon Mansion.
   - **Test:** Systematically explore the Pokémon Mansion, floor by floor, interacting with all objects and reading all notes/diaries to find a "Secret Key" or trigger a related event.
-  - **Current Step:** Exploring the first floor, starting with the western corridor.
+  - **Current Step:** Return to the mansion after healing.

 ## VI.
 Solved Puzzles & Archived Hypotheses
+- **Pokemon Mansion Hypothesis (Attempt 1):** The Cinnabar Gym is locked or inaccessible.
+The key or event to unlock it is hidden within the Pokémon Mansion. **Conclusion (T51934):** FAILED.
+My party was too weak to continue, had to use an Escape Rope.
 - **Saffron Gym Hypothesis (Attempt 1):** Defeating all trainers in the gym will unlock the path to Sabrina.
 - **Saffron Gym Hypothesis (Attempt 2 - Defeat all trainers in Sabrina's room):** Defeating all trainers in Sabrina's immediate room will unlock the path to her. **Conclusion (T50140):** FAILED.
 The path remained blocked.
 - **Saffron Gym Hypothesis (Attempt 3):** Defeating all trainers in the room with the Channeler at (4, 8) does not open the path to Sabrina. **Conclusion (T50170):** FAILED.
 The trigger is something else entirely.